Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Having a 5% deposit is a minimum requirement for taking out a First Home Loan.
-If you want to buy a house that is $400,000 you will need $20,000, and for a home that is $600,000 you will need $30,000.
+For example, if you want to buy a $400,000 house, you need $20,000, and for a home that is $600,000, you need $30,000.
 It may take you a few years to save for a deposit, but you can also ask family members to help you out.

-Alternatively, if you have been contributing to Kiwisaver for at least three years, you may be able to get the First Home Grant which can be up to $20,000 for couples who are purchasing a brand new home.
-You may also be eligible for the First-home Withdrawal, which allows you to use your Kiwisaver contributions for your deposit as long as you leave $1,000 in your account.
+Alternatively, if you have been contributing to KiwiSaver for at least three years, you may be able to get the First Home Grant which may be up to $20,000 for couples or joint purchasers who are buying a brand new home.
+You may also be eligible for the KiwiSaver First Home Withdrawal, which allows you to use your KiwiSaver contributions for your deposit as long as you leave $1,000 in your account.

 - Low deposit.
+Traditional mortgages generally require a 10-20% deposit.
 Thanks to only needing a 5% deposit, you can get into your first home sooner than otherwise possible.

 - Low-income requirements.
-With a maximum salary cap of $85,000 for individuals and $130,000 for couples, lower-income households are eligible to apply for a home loan.
+With a maximum salary cap of $95,000 for individuals and $150,000 for couples or joint purchasers, lower-income households can apply for a home loan.

 - Choice of lenders.
-First Home Loans are available from nine lenders so you can find the one that suits your needs or there may be one that you already have a banking relationship with.
+First Home Loans are available from nine lenders, so you can find the one that suits your needs, or there may be one with which you already have a banking relationship.

 - Kiwisaver deposit help.
-Kiwisaver customers can take advantage of the First Home Grant or First-home Withdrawal if they are having trouble saving their deposit.
+KiwiSaver customers can take advantage of the First Home Grant or First-home Withdrawal if they have trouble saving a deposit.

 - Existing or new homes.
-You can choose to purchase a new home or an existing one, and some lenders will allow you to build a home with your First Home Loan.
+You can choose to purchase a new home or an existing one, and some lenders allow you to build a house with your First Home Loan.